-The National Development Plan 2018-2022, presented and approved by Congress in May 2019, also approved the 2018-2022 Pact, which aims to build a culture of legality based on the essential relationship between security and justice for a peaceful coexistence.
+The 2018-2022 Plan also approved the 2018-2022 Pact, which aims to build a culture of legality based on the essential relationship between security and justice for a peaceful coexistence.
 A budget of Ps.
 37.1 trillion was approved to fund the 2018-2022 Pact.
 The main objectives of the 2018-2022 Pact include (i) increased investments in the municipalities most affected by violence; (ii) welfare and assistance programs focused on 1.7 million vulnerable individuals and (iii) increased efficiency in the use of resources aimed at providing reparations to approximately 1.3 million victims of the armed conflict.